-I lost about 8kgs, about 18 lbs, over a four week period.
-So yes I did lose a lot of weight on the Camino.
-However losing weight was never one of my intentions for walking.
+However, losing weight was never one of my reasons for walking.
 I did not set out on the Camino to lose weight and I must admit that it never entered into my mind at any time while I was there.

 Why the Weight Dropped Off

 In my day to day life, I spend about 10 hours a day sitting in front of a computer – not much different from many people.
-My daily exercise routine amounts to getting a walk for between 30 and 60 minutes, likely not enough.
+My daily exercise routine amounts to walking between 30 and 60 minutes, likely not enough.
 In fact, recently I have read articles comparing this amount of sitting to the new cancer of the western world.
 That article should shock all us computer geeks.

 After each Camino, my habits had changed for a while and then slowly the older not so good habits came back.
 I think I could well be the type of person that could do with walking the Camino de Santiago for a month every year.